Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/visualization.rst

 With the items in the *Display* and *Render* panel you can set the way the particles will be rendered or depicted in the view ports in various ways.
-Some option are valid only for the 3D window, the particles then are rendered always as :doc:`Halos </render/blender_render/materials/special_effects/halo>`.
+Some option are valid only for the 3D View, the particles then are rendered always as :doc:`Halos </render/blender_render/materials/special_effects/halo>`.
-Some of the options will be rendered as shown in the 3D window.
+Some of the options will be rendered as shown in the 3D View.

 Viewport Display